tracking-exposed/pornhub.tracking.exposed/content/potest/final-1.md

 ### How to read this data?

-By separating the homepage in _three macro sections_ we see:
+By separating the homepage in _three macro sections_ we noticed:

-1. **Hot and Most View**: the primary entry point for PH is leveraging on collaborative filtering (content selection because trending) by regional or global subgroup.
+1. **Hot and Most View**: the primary entry point for PH is leveraging on collaborative filtering (content selection because of trending) by regional or global subgroups.
-2. **Recommendations**: this is in second position (less important, perhaps?) and can be a general 'Recommended For You', a portion likely overlapping with the content served in /recommended page, and 'Recommended For You - [Category Name]'.
+2. **Recommendations**: in second position (less important, perhaps?) and can be a general 'Recommended For You', a portion likely overlapping with the content served in /recommended page, and 'Recommended For You - [Category Name]'.
 3. **Recently Featured**: Content suggested because of chronological order (but we ignore the reason for a video to become Featured).

 ##### By empirical observation we know:

-* PornHub store in localstorage a sequence of watched video by each user.
+* PornHub stores in localstorage a sequence of watched video by each user.
-* After a while a profile with new cookies and tracking code, start to navigate over a due category, the 'Recommended for [Category Name]' become appropriate with the selected fetish.
+* After a while, a profile with new cookies and tracking code, starts to navigate over a due category, the 'Recommended for [Category Name]' becomes more appropriate along with the selected fetish.

 ### Considerations